 In accordance with enterprise-wide risk management policies and objectives, risk management and internal control have been monitored and controlled by the Board of Directors of the Company with the delegation to the Executive Board of Directors of the Company.
 An effective management process has been established for assessing and managing all firm-wide risk exposures at both the portfolio and transactional levels to ensure the financial soundness and safety of TISCO Group.
 Senior management and relevant business advisory committees oversee the entire risk management framework and strategy for all business areas supported by planning and budgeting function.
 The Risk Oversight Committee is set up to advise the Board of Directors on risk governance framework to ensure that top management and heads of risk management functions follow the risk management policy, strategies, and risk appetites, as well as to ensure that capital and liquidity management strategies are consistent with the risk appetites.
-The Risk Oversight Committee also reviews the sufficiency and effectiveness of overall risk management policy and strategies, and reports risk exposures, effectiveness of risk management system and risk governance culture of the organization, as well as any significant factors or required improvement to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.
-Moreover, the Risk Management Committee, supported by enterprise risk management, risk and business analytics, IT risk management, and operational risk management functions, is set up to oversee that enterprise-wide risk management of the group is undertaken according to the same standard.
+The Risk Oversight Committee also reviews the sufficiency and effectiveness of overall risk management policy and strategies, and reports risk exposures, effectiveness of risk management system and risk governance culture of the organization, as well as any significant factors or required improvement to the Board of Directors, and advises or participates in evaluation of heads of risk management, risk analytics & advisory, IT risk management, and operational risk management functions, is set up to oversee that enterprise-wide risk management of the group is undertaken according to the same standard.